 Strangler Pattern: when you are afraid to change the monolith but you are fearless to disable it piece by piece as its features move to other apps.

 But the most interesting pattern is that every time we developed something detached from monoliths it was successful.
-So, you may disagree with the marketing around the word “microservices”, but I would be happy if at least you think like a microservices expert, making small apps instead of big ones.
+So, you may disagree with the marketing around the word “microservices”, but I would be happy if you at least think like a microservices expert.

-Many thanks to all the people I had the privilege of working with along this journey.
+A big thanks to all the people that helped me along this journey.